 Address: 337 E Randolph St, Chicago, IL 60601

-Grant Park is so large that the Museum Campus and Art Institute both reside on park property.
-There is so much acreage to the park that you may not even realize you’re there while you’re visiting.
-Just be sure you stop by to see Buckingham Fountain while you’re here, it’s a must!
+Grant Park is so large that the Museum Campus and Art Institute reside on park property.
+The park has so much acreage that you may not even realize you’re there while visiting.
+Just be sure you stop by to see Buckingham Fountain while you’re here.
+It’s a must!

 39. Take a History Tour of the Wrigley Building and Tribune Tower